 33. Triple Check Your Writing

 We’re back to grammar.
 But this time it’s important to also check your business blog posts for context and accuracy.
 Does your blog post make sense?
 Are your sources trusted?
-Read through your article a few time before verifying the accuracy of your work and okaying it for publication.
+Read through each article a few time before verifying the accuracy of your work and okaying it for publication.

 34. Have Someone Else Check Your Writing